-In addition, the SERVIR E&SA showcased project also co-developed a water quality monitoring tool for inland water bodies including Lake Victoria, Malawi and Tanganyika.
 The development of these tools and services was conceived through consultation, needs assessment, stakeholders’ engagement, collaboration and capacity building with the relevant institutions in Tanzania.
-The development of the tools leveraged collaborative partnership and support of the Ministry of Water and Irrigation (MoWI) and the Basin Water Boards among other stakeholders.
-These collaborations support, complement and strengthen the existing efforts of the government to provide a complete picture of water resources assessment, allocation and planning information to help Tanzania make and align policy decisions, create increased awareness, support and spur momentum from policy makers and water users, and provide access to best practices, knowledge, experts and technology.
+The development of the tools leveraged collaborative partnerships and support from the Ministry of Water and Irrigation (MoWI) and the Basin Water Boards among other stakeholders.
+These collaborations complement and strengthen the existing efforts of the government to provide a complete picture of water resources assessment, allocation and planning.
+The information derived from the tools will help Tanzania to make and align policy decisions, create increased awareness, and support policy makers and water users, in their quest to provide access to knowledge, experts, technology and best practices in water resources management.